Softwire/strawberry-fair/frontend/src/pages/index.md

       but we can't make it happen without [**YOU**!](/about/get-involved)

-      Throughout all of everything, we did still manage to hold the popular Cambridge Band Competition though.....
+      Throughout all of everything, we still managed to hold the popular Cambridge Band Competition.
 Check out the [**Band Comp** ](/about/cambridge-band-competition)pages for more info
     scrapbookImages:
       - alt: Happy crowd